SpenceKonde/DxCore/README.md

 There are multiple ways to generate some of the lower frequencies from internal oscillator (do you prescale from higher frequency, or set the oscillator to the desired one?
 Suspect the latter is more power efficient, but with the former you could still use the PLL while staying in spec - though in my tests the PLL worked well beyond the spec in both directions, at least at room temperature) - currently, we set the main oscillator to the desired frequency, however we may revisit this decision in the future.

-The DA-series does not support use of an external high frequency crystal (though the DB-series does!) - however the internal oscillator is tightly calibrated enough that the internal clock will work fine for UART communication, and an external watch crystal can be used to automatically tune the internal oscillator frequency, a feature called Auto-Tune.
+The DA-series does not support use of an external high frequency crystal (though the DB/DD-series do) - the internal oscillator is tightly calibrated enough that the internal clock will work fine for UART communication, and an external watch crystal can be used to automatically tune the internal oscillator frequency, a feature called Auto-Tune.
 We provide a wrapper around enabling external 32K crystal and enabling/disabling these in [DxCore.h](/megaavr/libraries/DxCore)

-There are a *lot* of strange clock speeds possible through combinations of prescalers and the internal oscillator (ever wamted to run an MCU at 7 MHz?
-Me neither, but you totally can even without a crystal on these parts), as are different ways to generate the above clock speeds (8 MHz internal oscillator?
-16 prescaled by 2 - or even 32 prescaled by 4?)...
-This would depend on [issue #40](https://github.com/SpenceKonde/DxCore/issues/40), so it could replace the clock initialization step, though
+There are a *lot* of strange clock speeds possible through combinations of prescalers and the internal oscillator - ever wanted to run an MCU at 7 MHz?
+Me neither, but you totally can, even without a crystal...
+These exotic speeds are not currently supported by DxCore.

 ```c
 #include <DxCore.h>